-Ukraine hits Russian seaport, oil refinery in reported drone strikes
+Ukraine confirms drone strikes on seaport, oil refinery in Russia

 The Temryuk port was damaged after a drone strike caused fires to break out on site, the Krasnodar Krai Operational Headquarters reported.
 Earlier, local residents said the port was under attack and that fuel tanks were burning.

-Regional authorities did not specify what was hit at the port but said "elements of the port infrastructure in Temryuk were damaged."
+Regional authorities did not specify what was hit at the port, but said "elements of the port infrastructure in Temryuk were damaged."
 All personnel were evacuated and there were no casualties, according to the Operational Headquarters.

 The Temryuk port is a key Russian facility in the Sea of Azov.
 It operates an oil export terminal, receiving, storing, and shipping Russian petroleum products.
+It also houses a large liquefied petroleum gas facility.

-The same night, residents of the city of Syzran in Samara Oblast reported explosions at the local oil refinery, according to the Russian opposition news channel Astra.
+The same night, residents of the city of Syzran in Samara Oblast reported explosions at the local oil refinery, according to Astra.
 Residents posted videos and images of the attack on social media.

 Syzran Mayor Sergey Volodchenkov confirmed the drone attack against the city but did not mention any targets by name.